Have you ever asked, “does rice water dry your hair out?”

 ...no worries though, sis.

-It's all about how much you use rice water for your hair according to your porosity level...
+It's all about how much you use rice water for your hair according to your hair porosity level...

 Does rice water dry your hair out when applied correctly?
 No.